John Whitmore (racing driver): Bibliography

 Whitmore wrote a book titled Coaching for Performance. published by Nicholas Brealey Publishing.
 It contains details of his coaching model, known as the GROW model.
 The first four editions sold a million copies in 23 languages.
 The fifth edition was published in 2017.

 Whitmore also wrote the foreword to and is extensively quoted in a book called Nine: Briefing from Deep Space which was published in 2005.
 The book is based upon interviews with extraterrestrial beings which a group of people including Whitmore, as well as Phyllis Schlemmer and Uri Geller, claimed to have had over a number of years.
 The book and Whitmore himself have been quoted and spoken about on a number of websites which explore such claims.
+During the 1970s, Whitmore commissioned Star Trek creator Gene Roddenberry to write a script for a movie that he was intending to fund called The Nine, but the deal fell through.

 Media coverage

 Sir John has been interviewed numerous times.
 Some examples include: